erroronline1/qualitymanagement/assistant/core/readme.md

 `value(v)` returns value of v or '' even if v is undefined. useful for function parameters.

+`isIE()` returns boolean for browserhacks

+`svgClassList` polyfill for adding/removing classes to svg classList

 `core.function.popup(text)` shows or updates a modal box if text is provided, hides it if function called with null value

 `core.function.toggelHeight(toggleel)` toggles the class list of given element to expand or shrink it